-As of March 31, 2022, we had \$17.7 million in cash and cash equivalents and short-term investments of \$28.0 million.
-Based upon our current operating plans, we believe that our existing cash and cash equivalents, short-term investments, and DARPA grant funding will enable us to fund our operations for at least 12 months from the date of the filing of this Form 10-Q. We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.
+As of March 31, 2023, we had \$19.0 million in cash and cash equivalents and short-term investments, which we estimate is sufficient to fund operations into the first quarter of 2024.
+However, we have prepared cash flow forecasts which indicate that based on our expected operating cash flows, without taking into account future projected cash inflows, there is substantial doubt about our ability to continue as a going concern within twelve months after the date that the financial statements for the three months ended March 31, 2023, are issued.
+We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.
 Furthermore, our operating plans may change and we may need additional funds sooner than planned.
 Additionally, the process of testing product candidates in clinical trials is costly, and the timing of progress in these trials is uncertain.
 Our future capital requirements are difficult to forecast and will depend on many factors, including but not limited to:

-- the type, number, scope, progress, expansions, results of and timing of clinical trials and preclinical studies of our product candidates which we are pursuing or may choose to pursue in the future; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of obtaining, maintaining and enforcing our patents and other intellectual property rights; - the costs and timing of manufacturing for our product candidates, including commercial manufacturing if any product candidate is approved; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a public company, including enhanced internal controls over financial reporting; - the costs associated with hiring additional personnel and consultants as our clinical and preclinical activities increase; - the costs and timing of establishing or securing sales and marketing capabilities if any product candidate is approved; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - any delays and cost increases that result from the COVID-19 pandemic or future epidemic diseases; - the terms and timing of establishing and maintaining additional collaborations, licenses and other similar arrangements; and - the costs associated with any products or technologies that we may in-license or acquire.
+- the type, number, scope, progress, expansions, results of and timing of clinical trials and preclinical studies of our product candidates which we are pursuing or may choose to pursue in the future; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of obtaining, maintaining and enforcing our patents and other intellectual property rights; - the costs and timing of manufacturing for our product candidates, including commercial manufacturing if any product candidate is approved; - our efforts to enhance operational systems and hire additional personnel to satisfy our obligations as a public company, including enhanced internal controls over financial reporting; - the costs associated with hiring additional personnel and consultants as our clinical and preclinical activities increase; - the costs and timing of establishing or securing sales and marketing capabilities if any product candidate is approved; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - any delays and cost increases that result from the COVID-19 pandemic or future epidemic diseases; - · the terms and timing of establishing and maintaining additional collaborations, licenses and other similar arrangements; and - the costs associated with any products or technologies that we may in-license or acquire.